chrdio/.github/profile/tech_stack.md

 3. "microbureaucrat" - the MIDI-file generation microservice.
     - uses the **mido** library for MIDI-related tasks
     - manages file caching and hex-string convertion
+4. "microvoicemaster" - the voicification microservice.
+    - uses the propreitary **voicemaster** library to turn abstract chord definitions into concrete note-implementations
+    - uses the pydantic library for data coercion
+5. "micropathforger" - the chord-specification generator.
+    - uses the propreitary **pathforger** library to generate chord-progression specs given the mode definition
+    - uses the pydantic library for data coercion

 ---
 ##Short